geneura-papers/2016_books_classification/README.md

 Predicting Levels of Sales for Newly Published Books
 =============

-This is a paper on predicting the level of sales of newly published books.
+This is a paper on predicting the level of sales for newly published books.
 This is a multi-class classification problem.

 Challenges